 What is Quartzsite?

 Quartzsite is a small town in the Arizona desert off I-10 that is surrounded by BLM land and far, far away from the nearest Wal-Mart.
 It is only about 22 miles from the southern California border and 100 miles from Mexico.
 While normally just a spot in the road you may miss if you blink, every year it starts filling up in October with winter RV snowbirds seeking to avoid snow shovels and heating bills.
-The real influx happens in January though when the annual RV swap meet occurs.
+The biggest influx happens in January when the annual RV swap meet occurs.
 The swap meet takes over the entire town with hundreds of vendors selling anything from common house tools and cooking gear to specialized wares for RVers including RVs.
 The local population swells from as little as 3,000 to over 2 million.
 That’s a lot of people!
 Thankfully, there are plenty of RV parks in town or nearby and lots of BLM land where RVers can boondock without utilities free or nearly free.
 Eight major gem and mineral shows along with handicrafts vendors help to pack them in longer.

 Why go to Quartzsite?

 Most importantly, it is warm there all winter.
 They do get rain and wind storms which can sometimes be brutal in the desert and it can get cold at night but it is enticingly warm during the day there and you won’t see a snow shovel anywhere.

 The camping is inexpensive.
 For $180 pass, you can camp there for 7 months on BLM land with no utilities.
 If you have a self-contained rig with solar panels on the roof, you’re set.
 Some of the Long-Term Visitor Areas offer sewer dump sites, water to fill your tank, and possibly portable toilets.
 Cell internet works very well in many places there and the local McDonald’s and truck stops have free Wi-Fi.
 If you only need a week or two there, there is a $40 pass for that.
 Camping in town is another story.
 The usual campground prices apply at RV parks there and in January prices can double.